brownbaerchen/pySDC/pySDC/playgrounds/Preconditioners/README.md

 # Preconditioners
 The major goal of this project is to derive preconditioners using optimization and adaptivity.

-We made some considerations of how to evaluate the contraction factors of preconditioners using Fouriour transform [here](data/notes/Fourier.md).
+We made some considerations of how to evaluate the contraction factors of preconditioners using Fourier transform [here](data/notes/Fourier.md).

 We discussed details of the optimization [here](data/notes/optimization.md).